priyamthakkar2001/COMP-646_Fashion_Recommendation_and_VirtualTryon/README.md

 Navigate to `http://127.0.0.1:5000/` in your web browser to start exploring the Fashion Recommendation System.
 Use the features provided to view different fashion styles and try them on virtually.

+To use the Python Notebooks, copy the `images` folder to the `Python Notebooks` folder, copy all 4 files from the `data` folder and paste them to the `Python Notebooks` folder.

 ## Conclusion